How Different Languages Address Mental Health

 French

 French is the fifth most common language spoken in the world.
-In French conversation, mental health is largely considered a discreet topic.
-However, in France, the government recently announced that it will fund mental healthcare treatment.
+In many French-speaking countries, mental health is largely considered a discreet topic.
+However, in France, the government recently announced that itwill fund mental healthcare treatment.
 This movement has come amid a growing awareness, concern, and communication about mental health and an increase in people living with mental health disorders.

 Arabic

-Arabic ranks sixth on the list of most commonly spoken languages globally.
-It is the official language of 26 countries.
+Arabic is the official language of 26 countries, ranking sixth on the list of most commonly spoken languages globally.
 Research shows that little is known about mental health in many Arabic-speaking countries, possibly because the topic isn’t commonly discussed.
 Research also shows that mental health resources are usually scarce in Arabic-speaking countries.
 Arabic-speaking families often view the experience of having a loved one with a mental illness as a source of fear, loss, embarrassment, or disgrace.
 They may face the situation with feelings of isolation, secrecy, despair, or helplessness.

 Bengali

 Bengali is the seventh most spoken language in the world.
-Mental health is not often talked about in Bengali-speaking communities.
-Those living with mental illness often feel isolated and experience their mental health condition in silence.
-There are also some superstitions regarding mental health disorders.
-For instance, some Bengali superstitions attribute mental illness to evil spirits.
+Mental health is not often talked about in Bengali-speaking communities, meaning those living with mental illness may feel isolated and experience their mental health condition in silence.
+There are also some superstitions regarding mental health disorders; for instance, some Bengali superstitions attribute mental illness to evil spirits.

 Finding culturally sensitive language to explain that mental health concerns stem from biological and psychological circumstances may lead to a greater understanding.